tanson86/spring-data/readme.md

 which acts as foriegn key.
 * in a one to many or one to one relation if joinkey is not defined then it wil create a join table.
+* orpahn removal is false by default which means the foriegn key would be set tot null, when this is true it removes this record from db.
+* cascade delete will happen when parent is deleted, orphan removal is when child is removed from list and this makes parent id as null in db.
+* Derive query - generate query from method name in jparepository.
+* PartTree.Java and Part.java shows the different keywords one can use with derived query.
+* FetchType = EAGER will work only in OneToOne relations, in OneToMany it still has the N+! isssue, We can use JOIN FETCH/BatchSize/EntityGraph to do an eager fetch.
+* @Query alsways expects a Select so to pass other queries like DELETE/INSERT we should use another annonttion @Modifying.
+We can pass 2 params like flushAutomatically/clearAutomtically.
+*

 Understanding of exception resolver
 -----------------------------------